 - 1) Work in pairs and answer the questions.

-- 1 Who is the most original-looking person you know?

-- 2 What makes this person look so unusual?

-- 3 Why do some people have a strong need to look different from others?

-- 4 How would you describe your style?

-- 2) Read the writing task below and answer the questions.

-- 1 Why are you writing?

-- 2 How many points do you have to include in the letter?

-- 3 What tenses will you use for each point?
+Students' own answers - 1 Who is the most original-looking person you know? - 2 What makes this person look so unusual? - 3 Why do some people have a strong need to look different from others? - 4 How would you describe your style? - 2> Read the writing task below and answer the questions. - 1 Why are you writing? to inform the English friend about a new boyfriend/girlfriend - 2 How many points do you have to include in the letter? four - 3 What tenses will you use for each point? present simple for description; present perfect to give an excuse; going to or present continuous to talk about the plans for the future